 The Supreme Court Family Division hears family law cases throughout the province.
 There are court processes such as conciliation, and settlement conferences led by a judge to help spouses reach an agreement without having a trial.

 Of course, when necessary a trial is still available but spouses are encouraged to work out their differences because it leads to more workable solutions for their family, especially when there are children.

 Can we get help to reach an agreement on the terms of separation?

 Your lawyer acts on your behalf and works to make sure that any agreement is in your best interests, and in the best interests of your children.

-You and your spouse may also wish to reach an agreement through a mediation process.
-A mediator is an independent person who will work with both spouses to help you reach an agreement you both can live with.
+- mediation—A mediator is an independent person who will work with both spouses to help you reach an agreement you both can live with.
 A mediator does not make sure family law is followed.
-So, before you sign anything, you should take the agreement to your lawyer to make sure that your rights are protected and the terms are explained to you.
+So, before you sign anything, you should take the agreement to your lawyer to make sure that your legal rights are protected and the terms and your legal responsibilities are explained to you.

 What sorts of things should we put in the separation agreement?

 A separation agreement usually describes the terms of your separation.
 Your lawyer will advise you on what terms will best protect your interests and meet your needs.